Naila (film)

-Naila is a 1965 Pakistani musical romance drama film, directed by Sharif Nayyar who also wrote the screenplay.
+Naila is a 1965 Pakistani musical romance drama film, directed by Sharif Nayyar, who also wrote the screenplay.
 The film is based on the novel of the same name by Razia Butt.
-It stars Shamim Ara in the titular role with Santosh Kumar and Darpan in substantial roles.
+It stars Shamim Ara in the title role with Santosh Kumar and Darpan in substantial roles.
 The film revolves around Naila, who loves her fiancé Zafar, but Zafar's brother falls for her.

 The film was released on 29 October 1965.
 The music of the film was composed by Inayat Hussain.
 The film became popular due to its song "Gham-e-dil ko, in ankhon se, chhalak jana bhi aata hai" which was performed by Mala.
 The film was also screened at Lok Virsa Museum of Pakistan in 2016.

-Naila was a box office success being a golden jubilee hit and had a record theatrical run in Peshawar.
-At 1965 Nigar Awards, the film received eight trophies; including Best film, Best director, Best playback female singer for Mala and Best actress for Shamim Ara.